microsoft/windows-rs/README.md

 winrt = { git = "https://github.com/microsoft/winrt-rs" }
 ```

-This will allow Cargo to download, build, and cache the Rust/WinRT support as a package directly from GitHub (once the repo is public).
+This will allow Cargo to download, build, and cache the Rust/WinRT support as a package directly from GitHub.

 Now use the `import` macro to import the desired winmd files and modules: